bigbinary/php-changelog-updater/README.md

 **Required**.
 Version number of the latest release.
 The value will be used as the heading text if `--heading-text` is not set.
 If the changelog has a "Unreleased" heading, the value will be used in the updated compare URL.

 Example: `v1.0.0`

+### `--latest-commit`
+The commit hash of the latest release.
+This will be used to generate the compare link.
+If this is not provided, the value provided as `--latest-version` will be used (assuming it is a tag name).

+Example: `22981a6eeee7fd5fbf8a197b2195b2dec8f159e0`

 ### `--release-date`
 Optional (Defaults to current date).
 The date the latest version has been released.
 The value will be used in the release heading.